Table of Content

 Try to keep a water bottle in an accessible area.
 It can be by your bed, on your side table or anywhere nearby.
 You need to sip continuously through the night.

 10. Choose Foods With High Water Content

 Breaking your fast with water is the best option.
-But shortly after that, you need to have food which contains water and fiber properties.
-They work well with water and keeps you hydrated for a longer span of times.
+But shortly after that, you need to have food that contains water and fiber properties.
+They work well with water and keeps you hydrated for a longer span of time.

 Javeria Adil Chughtai